Zorya: Slovene tradition

-In a Slovene folksong titled "Zorja prstan pogubila" (Zorja lost her ring), the singer asks for mother ("majko"), brother ("bratca"), sister ("sestro") and darling ("dragog") to look for it.
+In a Slovene folksong titled "Zorja prstan pogubila" (Zorja lost her ring), the singer asks for mother (majka), brother (bratec), sister (sestra) and darling (dragi) to look for it.

-According to professor Monika Kropej, in Slovene mythopoetic tradition, the sun rises in the morning, accompanied by the morning dawn, named Sončica (from sonce, 'sun'), and sets in the evening joined by an evening dawn named Zarika (from zarja, 'dawn').
+According to Monika Kropej, in Slovene mythopoetic tradition, the sun rises in the morning, accompanied by the morning dawn, named Sončica (from sonce 'sun'), and sets in the evening joined by an evening dawn named Zarika (from zarja 'dawn').
 These female characters also appear in a Slovenian narrative folk song about their rivalry.
-F. S. Copeland also interpreted both characters as mythological Sun and Dawn, as well as mentioned another ballad, titled Ballad of Beautiful Zora.
+Fanny Copeland also interpreted both characters as mythological Sun and Dawn, as well as mentioned another ballad, titled Ballad of Beautiful Zora.
 Slovene folklorist Jakob Kelemina (sl), in his book about Slovene myths and folk-tales, stated that a Zora appears as the daughter of the Snake Queen (possibly an incarnation of the night) in the so-called Kresnik Cycle.

 East Slavic tradition

 According to professor Daiva Vaitkevičienė, the Virgin Mary most likely replaced deity Zaria in East Slavic charms.
 The Virgin Mary is also addressed as "Zaria" in Russian charms.